 At Alta A/S (later acquired by RedPrairie), I worked as an engineer on large-scale information management systems for automotive production automation.
 Our Build to Order solution ran in manufacturing plants for Volkswagen, BMW, Audi, and other major automotive manufacturers.

-I spent the next eight years at CQG Inc..
-I started as an engineer, became a team lead, and eventually took on the director role for the Ukrainian office.
-CQG provides trading platforms and market data to professional traders worldwide, connecting to the majority of global exchanges - over 100 venues including CME, CBOT, NYMEX, NYSE, Eurex, SGX, HKEX, and many others across futures, options, equities, forex, and fixed income markets.
+I spent the next eight years at CQG Inc., progressing from engineer to team lead to Director of the Ukrainian office.
+CQG provides trading platforms and market data to professional traders worldwide, connecting to over 100 global exchanges including CME, CBOT, NYMEX, NYSE, Eurex, SGX, HKEX, and many others across futures, options, equities, forex, and fixed income markets.

 2010s: Google, AWS, Meta

-At Google, I led teams in Corporate Engineering - the division that runs IT for Google and Alphabet.
-We built and maintained the internal systems that keep the company running: finance management, employee productivity tools, infrastructure, and everything else that 30,000+ employees depend on to do their jobs.
+At Google, I led engineering teams in Corporate Engineering - the division that runs IT for Google and Alphabet.
+We built and maintained the internal systems that kept the company running: finance management, employee productivity tools, infrastructure, and everything else that 30,000+ employees depended on to do their jobs.
+Some of the most satisfying work was performance optimization - we made critical business processes run 50-100x faster and improved application load times by over 40%.
+When you’re building tools for thousands of Googlers, those improvements compound quickly.
+We also established processes for release planning and design reviews that became standards across the division.

 At Amazon Web Services, I spent several years leading engineering teams in CloudFront - AWS’s global content delivery network with 700+ Points of Presence serving hundreds of thousands of customers worldwide.
-One of the biggest projects introduced Regional Edge Caches, a mid-tier caching layer that enabled CloudFront to serve massive customers like Amazon Prime Video streaming to 18 million+ viewers.
+We shipped features customers had been asking for since 2008, like gzip compression at the edge, ACM certificate integration that made SSL/TLS adoption much easier, WAF integration, HTTPS-only origins, and configurable origin protocols.
+One of the biggest projects introduced Regional Edge Caches - a mid-tier caching layer that enabled CloudFront to serve massive video streaming workloads to millions of concurrent viewers.

 I then moved to lead teams in AWS IoT Device Management, where we built Device Registry and Fleet Index (patents here) - systems that let customers organize, search, and monitor IoT fleets ranging from thousands to millions of devices.
 Nestlé uses these to manage 2.8+ million devices across 97 countries.
 Industrial manufacturers connect entire factory floors.
 The challenge was building a system that could index and query millions of devices while remaining fast and cost-effective as fleets grew exponentially.